QuineDot/rust-learning/src/dyn-trait-impls.md

 implementation taking precedence over your blanket implementations.](https://github.com/rust-lang/rust/issues/57893#issuecomment-510690333)
-How those bugs are dealt with is yet to be determined; it's possible that certain blanket implementations will be disallowed, or that some traits will no longer be `dyn`-safe.
-(The *general* pattern, such as the simple example above, is almost surely too widespread to be deprecated.)
+How those bugs are dealt with is yet to be determined; it's possible that certain blanket implementations will be disallowed, or that some traits will no longer be `dyn` compatible, or that the user-supplied implementation will take precendence instead of the compiler-supplied implementation.
+(The *general* pattern, such as the simple example above, is almost surely too widespread to be deprecated.
+And the compiler-supplied implementation *must* take precedence for `dyn Any` in particular.)

 ## The implementation cannot be indirectly bypassed

-You may be aware that when a concrete type has an inherent method with the same name and receiver as a trait method, the inherent method takes precedence when performing method lookup:
+You may be aware that when a concrete type has an inherent method with the same name and receiver as a trait method, the inherent method usually takes precedence when performing method lookup:
 ```rust
 trait Trait { fn method(&self) { println!("In trait Trait"); } }